Climate Change Technology for National Security

 We are developing a sensor network to improve our understanding and monitoring of sea ice breakup in the rapidly changing Arctic region.

-We are creating proactive, integrated decision -support tools and services that empower frontline communities to prepare for climate impacts and minimize losses.
+We are creating proactive, integrated decision-support tools and services that empower vulnerable frontline communities to prepare for climate impacts and minimize losses.

 We are developing deep learning models to analyze tornadic precursors in order to enhance real-time tornado prediction.